Addressing Dishonesty and AI

 2. Help students see the value of assessments.

 When students see assessments and assignments as just a hoop to jump through, they don’t see the need to engage in the work those assessments require.
 It is important to share with students how the assessment will benefit them.
 And it is even more important that you then give students time to generate in writing their own ideas about how particular essay assignments will help them develop and learn.
-Optimally, this writing should happen in class and be saved in an LMS journal space, so that students (or you) can return to these initial ideas as they complete or make progress on their writing assignment.
+Optimally, this writing should happen in class and be saved in a Brightspace journal, so that students (or you) can return to these initial ideas as they complete or make progress on their writing assignment.
 It can be helpful to structure this reflection so that students make connections between the writing they’re doing and their academic and non-academic worlds.
 Students should share their ideas with each other and with you through a short in-class discussion.

-Examples of communicating the value of papers
+Example of communicating the value of an assignment

 “You will work on the final paper project all semester and make changes based on feedback you get from me and from your classmates.
 The project will showcase how you can now use sociological theories to analyze and respond to a current social issue.
 I am assigning this project because I want you to be able to use what you learn in this class long after the semester ends.
 The project will allow you to practice skills like research, argument, and problem solving, which are skills you will use in every dimension of your life at the University: both academic and personal problems can be solved when we do some research into the problem, use theories to guide our research and thinking, and present our solutions in ways that are clear and focused.
 I want you to put your all into this project so that you can use sociological principles to lead a better life.”